nadyakant/Data_Analyst_Portfolio/README.md

 ## 👨‍💻 About Me
 ¡Hola! \
 My name is **Nadya** and I love
  **Data**.
-My background in Design and KPI-based SoMe strategies brings a creative perspective to the Analytics and Data Visualization world.
+My background in design and KPI-based SoMe strategies brings a creative perspective to the world of analytics and data visualization.
 My greatest passion is uncovering meaningful insights and using data-driven approaches to maximize business marketing growth and level up company identities accordingly. \
 My second greatest passion is Ocean life.

 🏊🏻 \